jamie2210/C1_MS2_DCG/README.md

 <details><summary>iPhone Fix</summary>
 <img src="docs/bugs/iphone-fix.png">
 </details>
 - This caused more errors, when I added a #000000 color class to the buttons to prevent the blue default as it stopped the default disabled display from working.
-To work around the issue, I added a 0.5 opacity to the disabled class which fixed the issue as it then clearly indicated which buttons were now disabled.
+To work around the issue, I added a 0.5 opacity to the disabled class which fixed the issue as it then clearly indicates which buttons were are disabled.

 ```css
         .button-keys:disabled {